What is ClinicaDL ?¶

 Visit our hands-on tutorial web site to try ClinicaDL directly in a Google Colab instance!

-clinicadl can be installed on Mac OS X and Linux machines, and possibly on Windows computers with a Linux Virtual Machine.
+ClinicaDL can be installed on Mac OS X and Linux machines, and possibly on Windows computers with a Linux Virtual Machine.

 We assume that users installing and using ClinicaDL are comfortable using the command line.

-User documentation (
+User documentation (ClinicaDL)¶

 Prepare your imaging data¶

-clinicadl train- Train with your data and create a model
+clinicadl train [classification|reconstruction|regression]- Train with your data and create a model

-clinicadl is distributed under the terms of the MIT license given here.
+ClinicaDL is distributed under the terms of the MIT license given here.

 For publications or communications using ClinicaDL, please cite [Thibeau-Sutre et al., 2021]

 as well as the references mentioned on the wiki page of the pipelines you used